belgattitude/next-transpile-ts-workspace/README.md

 #### Caution

-- Monorepo are not monolith, this approach is for sanity while developing (not rebuild).
+- Monorepos are not monoliths, this approach is for sanity while developing (not rebuild).
   For production packages should be publishable and apps deployable independently (lerna, nx...).